bitwes/Gut/README.md

 #  <a name="contributing"> Contributing
-Pull requests are welcome but first read the directions in the testing and example repo https://github.com/bitwes/GutTests/.
-The core Gut code is separated out into this repo and the linked repo contains all the test and example code.
+This testing tool has tests of course.
+All Gut related tests are found in the `test/unit` and `test/integration` directories.
 Any enhancements or bug fixes should have a corresponding pull request with new tests.

+The bulk of the tests for Gut are in [test_gut.gd](test/unit/test_gut.gd) and [test_test.gd](test/unit/test_test.gd).  [test_signal_watcher.gd](test/unit/test_signal_watcher.gd) tests the class used to track the emitting of signals.
+The other test scripts in `unit` and `integration` should be run and their output spot checked since they test other parts of Gut that aren't easily testabled.

+For convenience, the `main.tscn` includes a handy "Run Gut Unit Tests" button that will kick off all the test scripts.

 # Who do I talk to?
 You can talk to me, Butch Wesley